stg/ComPortNotify/README.md

 wintoast.exe - compiled from https://github.com/mohabouje/WinToast or found in the "Git for Windows" package.

+## TODO

+This application is very simple and convers my basic needs only.

+Ideas for improvement:

+* Support for other operating systems
+* Chronological list displays time of connection
+* Remember and display disconnected ports, with timeout before removal
+* Display additional port information
+* Directly launch serial terminal or other application by clicking
+* Configuration (removed device timeout, notification timeout, terminal application, start with windows, etc.)

 ## How to install and use

 * Download source and compile using gcc (written for MinGW, see make.bat), or download the binary